ALEXSSS/db-merchant/README.md

 # DB MERCHANT

-Thank You that you are looking at my code, below I'll try to describe setup process and how to use given app.
+Thank You that you are looking at my code, below I'll try to describe setup process and how to use this app.
 ### How to run?

 1) `git clone` project